jaspervdj/hakyll/examples/hakyll/tutorial.markdown

 ~~~~~

 Indeed, the only difference with the images is that have now chosen for
-`compressCssCompiler` -- a compiler which *does* process the content.
+[compressCssCompiler] -- a compiler which *does* process the content.
 Let's have
-a quick look at the type of `compressCssCompiler`:
+a quick look at the type of [compressCssCompiler]:

+[compressCssCompiler]: /reference/Hakyll-Web-CompressCss.html#v:compressCssCompiler

 ~~~~~{.haskell}
 compressCssCompiler :: Compiler Resource String